Barahlush/monaco-lsp-guide/README.md

 - typescript
 - javascript

-For other languages, Monaco provides fewer features out of the box and uses the default `editorWorker`.
+For other languages, Monaco provides fewer features out of the box.
+> [!NOTE]
+> `editorWorker` is always required for the full functionality of the editor, even if you are not using any languages.
 So if your editor is only for Python, you can leave just `editorWorker` in the `getWorker` function, but still, provide `language: "python"` when creating an editor:

 ```typescript
 // main.ts